tokenrove/advent-of-code-2017/README.md

 We'll see what happens.
 I might go back and do multiple solutions for one day if I regret not doing something in APL or Lisp.

+I should add the disclaimer that many of these solutions are not idiomatic in the languages chosen.
+Sometimes because I'm unaware of the conventions, and sometimes because I'm actively defying them.

 [Previously.](https://github.com/tokenrove/advent-of-code-2016)

 - [1](day1.fut): [Futhark](http://futhark-lang.org)